siteorigin/vantage/README.md

 * Ensure only published posts are queried by the carousel.
 * Made sure all images used in demo are fully public domain.
 * Updated screenshot to larger size.
+* Turned home-panels into a standard page template.

 #### 1.1.12
 * Updated to latest extras framework.